arnaudbesnier/forest-meteor/README.md

 - Update documents,
 - Delete documents

+The search feature is also implemented: it enables you to look for any record containing the searched string.

 ## TODO

 - Set the documents ids in a "read-only" mode,
-- Implement the documents filters,
+- Implement the specific documents filters,
+- Handle Array types,
 - Implement activity logging,
 - Implement stats to populate the dashboard,
 - Implement custom actions,